RiteshSaha8145/py-car/README.md

 ## Description

 `pycar` is a Python package designed to facilitate the conversion of files and folders into Content Addressable Archive (CARv1) files.
+Inspired by [js-car](https://github.com/ipld/js-car?tab=readme-ov-file#readme).
 The CAR format (Content Addressable aRchives) can be used to store content addressable objects in the form of IPLD block data as a sequence of bytes, typically in a file with a .car filename extension.

 The CAR format serves as a serialized representation of any IPLD DAG (graph) as the concatenation of its blocks, plus a header that describes the graphs in the file via root CIDs.
 While the requirement for the blocks in a CAR to form coherent DAGs is not strict, the CAR format may also be used to store arbitrary IPLD blocks.